Zamiell/stardew-valley/Min-Max_Guide.md

 - Go back to the farm.
 (Leave all of the foragable items at the Bus Stop on the ground for now.)
 - Empty your inventory.
 Keep the tools.
 - Clear weeds on the farm until around 6:00 PM.
-  - If you are short of 50 wood, you can also spend extra energy on chopping wood.
 - Exit to the Backwoods around 6:10 PM.
 - Meet Linus outside of his tent.
 - Meet Demetrius south and to the east of his house.
 (You do not need to talk to Robin because you already met her.)